Best time to visit Laos

 By October, there’s only the odd smattering of rain now and then and temperatures are knocking around 30°C. As outdoor activities are back on the cards this is the best time to travel to Laos to enjoy its many delights before the throngs return during peak tourist season.
 It’s also prime time to bag a shoulder season bargain.

-The river takes centre stage for October festivals.
+The river takes center stage for October festivals.
 Boun Awk Phansa, the end of Buddhist Lent, brings the magical spectacle of Lai Heau Fai, (festival of lights), with Luang Prabang the setting for particularly lively celebrations.
 The town is aglow with lanterns and locals send enormous candlelit paper boats down the Mekong.

 The biggest boat racing festival on the calendar also takes place at this time of year.
 Vientiane, on the Mekong river, is the prime spot, but river towns across Laos hold their own races and accompanying celebrations.